Table of contents

 Why are employee referral programs important?

-Tapping into the networks of your existing workforce can speed up the hiring process while bringing in higher quality candidates that are more loyal to your organization.
+Tapping into the networks of your existing workforce can speed up the hiring process while bringing in higher-quality candidates who are more loyal to your organization.

-Here are some of the key benefits to employee referral programs:
+Here are some of the key benefits of employee referral programs:

 - Boost in engagement: Referral programs enhance employee engagement by actively involving staff in the hiring process, making them feel more connected to the company’s success and growth.

 - Increased retention: Candidates hired through referrals are more likely to stay in the role longer, according to Indeed.
-This is often because the referring employee is well-versed in the nature of the work at the company, so they’ll be able to refer candidates who are more likely to thrive in the environment.
+This is often because the referring employee understands the nature of the work at the company, so they’ll be able to refer candidates who are more likely to thrive in the environment.

 - Improved cultural fit: Also noteworthy, according to Indeed, is that referred candidates are more likely to be a good cultural fit for the company, as current employees have a deeper understanding of company culture and values.